karmaniverous/rrstack/.stan/system/stan.todo.md

     it as invalid for our policy, then probe successive wall minutes via `DateTime.fromObject` to pick the earliest valid minute (02:30 → 03:00).
   - All tests green.
+  - Tightened the minute-probing loop to accept a candidate only when the constructed wall fields match the requested minute exactly (in addition to `isValid`).
+This prevents accepting normalized times like 03:30 at 02:30 and ensures we land at 03:00.

 - Time conversion utilities (tests green):
   - Resolved the remaining spring-forward test by probing successive wall minutes with DateTime.fromObject (wall construction) to find the earliest valid minute    at/after the requested time (02:30 → 03:00).
 Avoids timeline-based additions that could land at 03:30 across the gap.
 - Docs (API): Added TSDoc/TypeDoc comments for time helpers (`wallTimeToEpoch`, `dateOnlyToEpoch`, `epochToWallDate`) including parameters, errors, DST semantics, and examples.
 They are exported from the root and will render in the API reference.